 Under Mr. Kim, the country followed a consistent policy of swinging wildly between confrontation and threats against South Korea and the United States and periods in which it pursued negotiations toward closer ties.

-declaration of an intention or a determination to inflict harm on another
+declaration of an intention to inflict harm on another

 Under Mr. Kim, the country followed a consistent policy of swinging wildly between confrontation and threats against South Korea and the United States and periods in which it pursued negotiations toward closer ties.